 FROM 1996, over the following 15 years works were carried out, largely by local craftsmen, to bring the building back into use.

-THE property was sold in 2022 and is now largely operating as a home by the Wilsons, ancestral Norse Vikings and also hereditary natives of the North Islands who feel that they are “returning home”.
+THE property was sold in 2022 and is now largely operating as a home by the Wilsons, ancestral Norse Vikings and also Patrilineal natives of the North Isles who feel that they are “returning home”.
 The original interiors are described by Historic Scotland as “a particularly remarkable survival.”

 BELMONT House has won over 8 prestigious architecture awards which are proudly exhibited in the house.